 A judicial clerkship is one of the strongest foundations upon which any law career can be built.
 Judicial clerkships are post-graduate positions, usually lasting one or two years, in which you work as the right-hand analytical and research person for a judge.
 The positions usually start in August or September of each year.
 Deadlines for applications to federal judges are rolling and determined by individual judges.
-Student applicants should apply beginning in February of 2L year (2D, 3E).
+Student applicants should apply beginning in late January/February of 2L year (2D, 3E).
 Some federal judges will accept applications from students during the fall or spring of their 3L year.
-For Class of 2020 grads, applications will be released beginning June 17, 2019.
-For Class of 2021 grads, applications will be released beginning June 15, 2020.
+For Class of 2025 grads, applications are due no later than 12:00 pm EDT on June 10, 2024.
 Applications for judicial clerkships with state court judges are due for some states during the 2nd year of law school, and for most states, during the fall of the 3rd year of law school.
 More positions are available with state court judges in your final semester as well.